mmocny/inp-workshop/README.md

 As long as the *Next Paint* after Interaction is allowed to render, even if the browser decides it doesn't actually need a new rendering update, Interaction measurement stops.

 Asynchronous effects, such as updates that come after timers or network response will *not* affect INP.
-Unless, of course, they actually block Next Paint.
+Unless, of course, they actually block Next Paint, or the *next* Interaction (as input delay).

 One example: a `fetch()` or resource attached to dom elements, which is already prefetched may actually be available before the next rendering opportunity.